 Dumbroff explains that although someone may not be consciously aware of why they don’t want sex, they may carry learned messages from childhood that can penetrate deeply and show up in a lack of desire or even an aversion to sex.
 “Taking detailed sexual histories and learning about a person’s family of origin can help to unpack these beliefs and messages and bring them into the light,” she says.
 “A person may then be freer to explore their sexuality and can begin to create a new narrative around sex and what it means to be a sexual being.”

 It’s not talked about much, but it’s more common than you may think, according to University of Wisconsin experts.
-The condition affects approximately 10 percent of men per decade of life (i.e., 40 percent of men in their 40s, 50 percent of men in their 50s, 60 percent of men in their 60s).
-Read common myths about sex after 50.
+The condition affects approximately 10% of men per decade of life (i.e., 40% of men in their 40s, 50 percent of men in their 50s, 60% of men in their 60s).

 “Men would rather avoid a sexual encounter because of what they see as their ‘non-working penis,’ than be embarrassed with a woman—even a significant other,” Dumbroff explains.
 “It may just be performance anxiety because of the one time they were unable to get or to keep an erection.”
-For issues such as this, she recommends men first be checked by a doctor, especially if they’re suddenly unable to get an erection, as it may be the result of a genitourinary issue or a cardiovascular problem.
+She recommends men first be checked by a doctor, especially if they’re suddenly unable to get an erection, as it may be the result of a genitourinary issue or a cardiovascular problem.
 Sex therapy can also help couples expand their definition of sex past the act of penetration, she adds.
 After addressing underlying issues, medication can work well for erectile dysfunction.

 “Sometimes people realize that they may not be turned on by ‘vanilla sex,’ but rather that they are in fact kinky in their sexual preferences,” explains Dumbroff.
-This, she explains, can present problems if their partner is not interested.
+She says this can spell trouble if their partner is not interested.
 “If the kinky person needs to have that in their life and cannot meet their needs with porn alone, a discussion about the possibility of finding it outside the primary relationship may be necessary,” she adds.
 Have an open conversation about each others’ likes and dislikes.

-Sexual pain often prevents a spouse, especially a woman, from wanting to engage in sex, according to Dumbroff.
-There are several reasons why this very real pain strikes during intercourse, which is why she recommends both women and men to seek medical treatment if they’re experiencing discomfort.
+Sexual pain often prevents people, especially women, from wanting to engage in sex, according to Dumbroff.
+There are several reasons this very real pain strikes during intercourse, which is why she recommends both women and men seek medical treatment if they’re experiencing discomfort.
 “Some are definitely physical in their origin—an example is post-menopausal women suffering from dryness or women who have undergone chemotherapy, which can also create dryness and changes in the vaginal mucosa,” she says.
 “Lubricants and certain medical treatments can help with dryness as well as pelvic-floor exercises.”

 Past sexual abuse